AmirKh20/ArchLVM/README.md

 also make sure you chose Linux LVM for the type of the root partition, and EFI for EFI partition.

+and don't creat swap partition because swapfile is gonna be created in the third script!

 6-Run the second script:

 	./archLVM2.sh